> Top Christian Tour Destinations in Israel > Kursi, Site of the Miracle of the Swine

 The Miracle of the Swine

-After leaving Nazareth, Jesus moved to Capernaum, where he spent a few years.
-From Capernaum he traveled to nearby sites, as well as distant destinations like Tyre and Sidon, and the region of the Decapolis.
-During one of his journeys, Jesus reached a site on the shore of the Sea of Galilee, where he was accosted by a person (or two) possessed by Demons.
-Jesus caused the demons to occupy a herd of swine and the herd, numbering about two thousand, rushed down the steep bank into the sea, and were drowned in the sea.
+After leaving Nazareth, Jesus settled in Capernaum, from which he traveled to nearby sites.
+During one of his journeys, Jesus reached a site on the shore of the Sea of Galilee.
+There a person (or two) possessed by Demonsaccosted him.
+Jesus caused the demons to occupy a herd of swine.
+As a response: The herd, numbering about two thousand, rushed down the steep bank into the sea, and were drowned in the sea.
 The swineherds ran off and told it in the city and in the country (Mark 5:13-14).
+The location of this event is unclear, and each of the synoptic Gospels provides a different location.
+The land of the Gadareans according to Matthew; Geraseans according to Mark; and “Gergseans according to Luke.
+However, the event did not happen in an area populated by Jews as Jews did not raise pigs.

 The Discovery of Kursi